Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/bhopal-ind/index.md

 **Housing**.
 Phase 1 and Phase 2 of this plan have been completed with 2600 houses built by May 2023.
 Rest 400 houses will be completed under ‘Pradhan Mantri Awas Yojna’ (https://pmaymis.gov.in/) by end of 2024.
 Total 423 shops constructed and provided to vendors who operated in TT Nagar area before its selection in Smart City project at a nominal price of 6 lacs.

 **Infrastructure**.
 Smart Lighting: 150 smart poles out of 20,000 have been installed.
 100 of these poles have integrated cameras.
-Smart poles also have air sensors, solar charging, and battery storage to provide wi-fi as a service platform (like LynkNYC).
+Smart poles also have air sensors, solar charging, and battery storage to provide wi-fi as a service platform (like LinkNYC).

 **Startup Incubation**.
 Bnest holds more than 60 startups (https://bnest.in/category/incubates/index.html) ranging from waste management, drone delivery, social media to transportation, few startups have also been funded.
 Help them in idea refinement and help gain seed funding from GOI.